Exemptions - Info & Forms

 - Complete List of Exemptions

-- Questions and answers for homeowners about the new STAR credit program
+- Questions and answers for homeowners about the STAR credit program

 - Application for the Enhanced STAR Income Verification Program

-- Instructions for the Application for the Partial Real Property Tax Exemption for Senior Citizens Exemption RP-467-I
+- Instructions for Form RP-467 Application for Partial Tax Exemption for Real Property of Senior Citizens

 - Application for Partial Tax Exemption for Real Property of Senior Citizens Form RP-467